Error-331/code_tests/docs/bible/links.md

 ...go forth and frolic...
 (MALACHI 4:2 NASB)

 Spirit of God, enlighten the eyes of my heart and reveal deeper meaning through the reading of your Word today.
 I want to know you more.

+Spirit, lead me.
+Set me free from cycles of fear, shame, and striving.
+I want to rest in the peace of your presence knowing your life in mine is worth more than anything I could find on earth.
+I am yours.